 This isn’t my first attempt at a blog.
-I once had a website which I developed around 2003, which started out as a medium to display my newly revived artwork (water colours and oils) and to showcase my photos taken as I merrily traveled the world with my work.
+As a young boy I kept a diary for a brief period, and I once had a website which I developed around 2003, which started out as a medium to display my newly revived artwork (water colours and oils) and to showcase my photos taken as I merrily travelled the world with my work.

-At it’s height, http://www.worldtraveller.me.uk had 12,500 views per month and I applied and won a huge list of website awards.
+At its height, http://www.worldtraveller.me.uk had 12,500 views per month and I applied for and won a huge list of website awards.

-To keep that level of enthusiasm, I had to post something EVERY day, and I had to be fairly creative to keep my followers satisfied – and so the website expanded in to every walk of life.
-But remember this was a manually coded web site, originally in html (I got quite adept at writing page source code), then with a WYSIWYG compiler program called hotmetal (Whissywig – sounds like something from the Muppets Christmas Carol) and just before it’s death, I converted to Flash and used a cut down version called Swish, which was a totally different animal.
+To keep that level of enthusiasm, I had to post something EVERY day, and I had to be fairly creative to keep my followers satisfied – and so the website expanded into every walk of life.
+But remember this was a manually coded web site, originally in html (I got quite adept at writing page source code), then with a WYSIWYG compiler program called hotmetal (Whissywig – sounds like something from the Muppets Christmas Carol but stands for “What You See Is What You Get) and just before it’s death, I converted to Flash and used a cut down version called Swish, which was a totally different animal.